Domthegrom/ConnectMe/README.md

 Not only will users be paired up with the right person by their industry but also by their person Interests.

-For Example if I was to sign up I would chose Software Engineering as my industry and underneath the umbrella of Software Engineering I would choose a handful of interests.
-Such as: Javascript, React Native, Start Ups, Mobile App Development, Mobile Design
+For Example, if I was to sign up I would choose Software Engineering as my industry and underneath the umbrella of Software Engineering, I would choose a handful of interests.
+Such as Javascript, React Native, Start-Ups, Mobile App Development, Mobile Design

 # What is done